dmis-lab/KAZU-NER-module/README.md

 ### Requirements

+* <b>Please install PyTorch before proceeding with the following steps.</b>
-You can install libraries using `pip install -r requirements.txt`. <b>Please install PyTorch in advance.</b>
+* You can install libraries using `pip install -r requirements.txt`.
-Using Python v3.7.13 is strongly suggested for compatibility.
+* Using Python v3.7.13 is strongly suggested for compatibility.

 #### Troubleshooting Installation Errors
 If you encounter the error `error: can't find Rust compiler` while installing transformers, this may related to your python version.
 As noted in [this comment](https://github.com/huggingface/transformers/issues/2831#issuecomment-2107017678), older version of tokenizers are not compatible with newer version of python.
-<br><b>Recommended Solution:</b> Using Python v3.7.13 is suggested for compatibility.
+* <b>Recommended Solution:</b> Using Python v3.7.13 is suggested for compatibility.
-<br><b>Alternative Solution (Not Recommended):</b> Alternatively, you can use Python v3.10.12 and install the libraries using the following command:
+* <b>Alternative Solution (Not Recommended):</b> Alternatively, you can use Python v3.10.12 and install the libraries using the following command:
 ```bash
 # Tested torch version: torch==2.1.0 CUDA 12.1
 #pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu121